andrelandgraf/react-oauth2-skeleton/README.md

 Includes `npm run build` to make sure the react app is up to date.
 For more details checkout the chapter Deployment.

+## Deployment

+Use the AWS command-line-interface to deploy the react web app.
+If you want to quickly host your application, you can do so on a AWS S3 bucket.
+Make sure you have a AWS developer account and create your access keys via the AWS console.
+There are plenty of nice guides out there on how to create a S3 bucket for static web hosting!
+Just set up your own bucket and also create yoruself secret & access keys for CLI access and follow this quick guideline:

+- First install awscli via: `brew install awscli`
+- Run `aws configure` and configure the access keys (use eu-west-1 as your region).
+- Run `npm run deploy` to push the repository to the AWS S3 bucket.
+- Check out the app under: http://your-app-name.s3-website-eu-west-1.amazonaws.com

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).